rangelMatt/city-explorer/README.md

 2. **Feature #2: Maps**
    - Estimate of time needed to complete: 1 hour
    - Start time: 4:00pm
+   Dinner and family time and other assignment was in between somewhere
-   - Finish time:
+   - Finish time: 10:00PM
-   - Actual time: Not complete
+   - Actual time: 3.5 hours

 3. **Feature #3: Error**
    - Estimate of time needed to complete: 1 hour